 Real Duck Canvas Is:

 - Breathable.
 Prevents condensation and moisture buildup.
-No "greenhouse" effect.
+No greenhouse effect or 'plastic' feel.
 No coatings or laminates to peel or wear off.

 - Extremely rugged.
 Abrasion resistant; doesn't scratch or tear easily.
 Firmer and stronger than acrylics, but never "crackly" or stiff like modern sailcloth.